sje30/schol2018/innovations.md

 access for many years.
 In particular, the Wellcome Trust has mandated Open Access for publications funded by them since 2006, with sanctions for non-compliance.
 Compliance rates (around 90%) are highest for the WT, as of October 2017 [@Lariviere2018-nc], with compliance for other main funders varying at 70-90%.
-Where work has been supported by relevant funding agencies, our experience to date is that funds have always been available to support APCs.
+Where work has been supported by relevant funding agencies, our experience to date is that funds have always been available to support Article Processing Charges (APCs).
 However, one of us [SJE] has experienced difficulties in finding APCs for papers summarising work supported by internal, rather than external, funds.

-One perhaps unintended consequence of these policies has been that most traditional journals have established a "hybrid" model of publishing, with APCs that on average exceed those in pure OA journals [@Pinfield2017-qs].
+One perhaps unintended consequence of these policies has been that most traditional journals have established a "hybrid" model of publishing, with APCs that on average exceed those in pure Open Access (OA) journals [@Pinfield2017-qs].
 This hybrid model of publishing has shown little signs to date of disappearing, as e.g. funds from Wellcome Trust have supported high APCs.
 The success of OA publishing however has meant that government-provided funds can often no longer cover all APCs and UK institutions are beginning to restrict the choice of journals for which APCs will be paid.
 However, The OA publishing world is due to change dramatically in 2020 with the recent announcement of "plan S" [@Schiltz2018-jn], a European initiative to enforce OA, cap APCs and prohibit publishing in hybrid journals.
 Whilst we support the notions underlying plan S, its success will depend on further implementation details (e.g. the nature of the APC cap, recognition of green and diamond OA).